ameer1234567890/ArduinoSiren/README.md

 #### Building an Arduino on a Breadboard
 Instructions to setup ATMEGA328P on a breadboard can be found here: https://www.arduino.cc/en/Main/Standalone

+#### Burn a Bootloader on an Arduino
+Instructions to burning a bootloader can be found here: https://www.instructables.com/id/How-To-Burn-a-Bootloader-to-Clone-Arduino-Nano-30/

 #### Schematic
 ![Schematic](./ArduinoSiren_schem.svg)